-Statement re Joint Commissioning Sefton Council and the NHS Clinical Commissioning Group
+Statement re Joint Commissioning Sefton Council and NHS Cheshire and Merseyside

-The Children and Families Act places a legal duty on Local Authorities and Clinical Commissioning Groups (CCGs) to secure services to meet the provision set out in individual EHC Plans.
+The Children and Families Act places a legal duty on Local Authorities and NHS commissioners to secure services to meet the provision set out in individual EHC Plans.

 - improve the identification of needs

-- support and develop further joint commissioning arrangements between the two CCGs in Sefton, the Local Authority and Public Health
+- support and develop further joint commissioning arrangements between the NHS, the Local Authority and Public Health

 - support the creation of joint commissioning arrangements as current services are recommissioned